Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Dropshipping and print on demand

-Dropshipping is a method of selling products where you don’t manufacture, purchase, store or deliver any of them yourself.
-Instead, you take orders for products via an online store, and send theses to a supplier.
+Instead, you take orders for products via an online store, and send these to a supplier.
 The supplier then ships the products to the customer and charges you a fee for doing so.

 It’s a similar story with print on demand (POD).
 This is a form of selling where you apply custom designs to products which are then printed and fulfilled by your chosen printing supplier every time an item is ordered from your store.